mef13/beego-blankapp/README.md

 # beego-blankapp
-beego-blankapp это шаблон на основе beego с применением некоторых технологий.
+beego-blankapp is a beego based template with some libs integrations.

 ### Tech
- - Авторизация на основе beego сессий
+ - Authorization based on beego sessions
- - Хеширование пароля bcrypt
+ - Passwords hashed by bcrypt
  - ReactJS
  - Websocket
  - Casbin
+ - Sentry for Go

 ### Installation